rchamber1/COGS_121_Project/final/final.md

 This is home to the brain browser API we've included, which provides a 3D, interactable model of the brain for users to play around with and explore.
 #### conditions.html
 This houses the basic format and ajax calls for the conditions information.
 When opened, it defaults to Alzheimer's and allows for in-page reloading between each of the available conditions.
 This is also the source for the timing javascript functionality.
+#### home.html
+This file contains the information for the front page of the website, once the user has logged in.
+It allows the user to navigate to any of the available pages (conditions, regions, tracking, and the brain model) or logout.
 #### index.html
 This is the first page reached when running the site: the login page.
 If a user has already created an account, it will allow them to login, and if not, it has a feature to take them to the account page to create an account.
 #### regions_detail.html